JohnTranQUT/IFN660_T5E/README.md

 - Implemented `_listItemsInRecord()` under _Helpers/
 - Implemented `InitializeBoundName()` under Evaluations/Expression/Identifiers/ and `ResolveBinding()` under ExecutionContexts/
 - `GetIdentifierReference()`, `GetValue()`, and `PutValue()` now find the exact `EnvironmentRecord`
-- Operators now accept Types instead of LanguageTypes
+- Operators now accept Types instead of LanguageType
 - Implemented JS Defined `AdditiveOperators`, `MultiplicativeOperators` instead of using C++ native operators **(hint from Michael)**
 - Utilities are now called _Helpers
 - Destructured `operators` to be under Evaluations/Expression/ as AdditiveOperators and MultiplicativeOperators
 - Implemented `PutValue()` under `Reference`
-- Changed Data Types of attributes of `Reference` to LanguageTypes
+- Changed Data Types of attributes of `Reference` to LanguageType
 - Reformed `CompletionRecord` to support `Record`
 - Reformed `Record`
 - Replaced comments with C++ `#define` Directive to switch between AST and SA **(hint from Jason)**